-- a) For the birth of a son or daughter and to care for the newborn child; - b) For placement of a child with the employee for adoption or foster care; - c) To care for the employee's parent (not parent-in-law) who has a serious health condition. - d) Because of a qualifying exigency arising out of the fact that the employee's spouse, son, daughter, or parent is a covered military member on active duty (or has been notified of an impending call or order to active duty) in support of a contingency operation.

-7. If both husband and wife are State employees, are they both eligible for 26 weeks of FMLA qualifying leave to care for a covered service member who becomes ill or is injured as a result of active duty or active duty service?
+- a) For the birth of a son or daughter and to care for the newborn child; - b) For placement of a child with the employee for adoption or foster care; - c) To care for the employee's parent (not parent-in-law) who has a serious health condition. - d) Because of a qualifying exigency arising out of the fact that the employee's spouse, son, daughter, or parent is a covered military member on covered active duty (or has been notified of an impending call or order to covered active duty). - 7.
+If both husband and wife are State employees, are they both eligible for 26 weeks of FMLA qualifying leave to care for a covered servicemember who becomes ill or is injured as a result of covered active duty?